epfl-ada/ada-2023-project-bavmaresearch/README.md

 ## Abstract

-When you arrive on the interface, you can choose the genre of the film you want to make, as well as the location in which it will be released.
-Then we give you some tips to make sure you make a great movie.
+When you arrive on the interface, you can choose the genre of the film you want to make, as well as the location where it will be released.
+We will give you some tips to make sure you produce a great movie.
 To determine these parameters, we search for links among similar successful films.
 We then need to define whether a film is a success or not.
 In order to do that, we give a score based on awards (Oscars, nominations...), ratings and profits.
 We will then answer a series of scientific questions that will help us identify the components needed to make a good film.

 ## Research questions